muratk5n/thirdwave/en/README.md

 behind walls, *but* Israel needs workers, so people go through checkpoints daily to work in Israel.
-Got walls, but we need workers, and oh, also, we want to settle behind that wall, inside settlements which themselves are behind walls.
+Got walls, but we need workers, and oh, also, we want to settle behind that wall, inside settlements which themselves need their own walls.
 The situation is obnoxiously stupid.
 I think deep down Israelis believe Palestenians will just disappear somehow and they'll have the land all for themselves.